Back to the World (Tevin Campbell album): Critical reception

-Allmusic editor Leo Stanleyndi found that Back to the World "is proof positive that the teen idol is now a man [...]
+AllMusic editor Leo Stanleyndi found that Back to the World "is proof positive that the teen idol is now a man [...]
 For the most part, he succeeds in establishing himself as a vocalist of prodigious talents and significant worth [..]
 No matter how Campbell tries to phase out that sweetness on Back to the World, he retains that appealing quality, which makes the album all the more endearing."
 Billboard's Paul Verna found that the song selection on Back to the World "suggests a more adult approach, despite several hip-hop tracks that give the mostly mellow set a trendy bounce.
 Credit is due to label's commitment to artist delevopment which is readily apparent on the project because of the performer's stronger delivery and continually evolving sound."
+Q magazine described the album as a "swinging soul cut to perfection and coolly delivered without the vocal historionics of Boyz II Men."

 Vibe editor David Mills felt that with the album Campbell "maintains versatility, and also seems a lot more comfortable singing in his gutsier, sly-sounding lower register [...]
 This album is a robust statement about Tevin's vocal transformation, a shrewd departure from his first two [...]
 Back to the World isn't the yummy teen fluff I'm Ready was.
 Nor is it the delightful baby candy of his debut.
 This album is about growing up, its underlying vocal theme a bold quest for maturity."
 Carl Allen from The Buffalo News found that "sounding just short of adulthood is what makes Campbell's work so outstanding [...]
 This first compact disc since his stirring debut about three years ago is bound to again put him in contention with some of the big boys of popular music.
 He has the ability to enclose lyrics in a suspended tonal reality that has clarity as its major feature.
 The result is romantic music that can be understood immediately.
 Pretty effective stuff taken track by track.
 A little tedious all at once, except for true fans."
+Less impressed, Elysa Gardner from The Los Angeles Times found that the "main problem with Back to the World was that it lacked "good material.
+The teenager's still-developing voice is a technical marvel, lush and fluid, with a shimmering vibrato.
+But the songs offer little melodic panache."